 The final session with Megan, who had been given a lovely new bike as a reward for achieving a place at Oxford but had never ridden it, just flew by - it’s hard to condense a lifetime’s cycling skills into just a couple of short hours but any longer, and enthusiasm and stamina begin to wane.
 We had barely scratched the surface of what it is possible to learn – at Level 3 we would look at roundabouts, multi-lane junctions, filtering and more.
 But, hopefully, the students had picked up at least some new skills and would follow up with further sessions in the future.

-This autumn CTC will also be providing cycle training to students at Plymouth, Reading and Leeds universities.
+This autumn Cycling UK will also be providing cycle training to students at Plymouth, Reading and Leeds universities.